Hands-on Construction for People in Need

 People have asked me what I do on the weekends.
 I get my hands dirty in the garden, and with hands-on construction projects.
 What do you love so much that you give time to it outside of your ordinary work hours?
 I’d love to hear your story.
 As for mine …

 I’ve always loved doing hands-on work to help people in need.
-When I was 18 years old, my church got involved with Appalachia Service Project (ASP).
+When I was 18 years old, my church got involved with the Appalachia Service Project (ASP).
 Their mission at the time was to renovate homes.
-We collected and donated tools, housewares, etc. and then travelled to .
+We collected and donated tools, housewares, etc., and then traveled to.
 We weren’t building houses at the time.
 In 2008, I started volunteering for Solid Rock Carpenters.
 Over the years, ASP has learned of our group.
 Solid Rock Carpenters is different because we see a project from start to completion.

 First, ASP identifies people who need a home.
-These folks have either lost their home to a disaster, like a fire or flood, or to deterioration.
-Some homes require only minor repairs, but most have suffered significant damage.
+These folks have either lost their home to a disaster, like fire, flood, or deterioration.
+Some homes require only minor repairs, but most have suffered significant damage and require special attention.
 ASP’s slogan is “Warmer.
 Safer.
 Dryer.”
 So we step in and give them just that.

 For me, this is an opportunity for hands-on construction, which is something I’ve always enjoyed.
 Meanwhile, I enjoy engaging with good-hearted people of all skills.

 To give our younger, 10 and under, volunteers an opportunity to participate with hands-on construction, we ask them to build roof trusses, using precise jigs and much smaller nails.
 I love to see a flurry of young volunteers hammering in hundreds of nails at every connection point.
 The kids also build birdhouses.
 Each child goes home with a project to call their own.
 At the end of the day, they feel accomplished, a feeling we all strive for.